ufs-community/ufs-weather-model/doc/UsersGuide/source/HSDcontainer.rst

    export img=/path/to/ubuntu22.04-intel-wm-dev-hsd-test.img

 Users may convert a container ``.img`` file to a writable sandbox.
-This step is optional on most systems:
+This step is optional and unnecessary on most systems (it can take several hours):

 .. code-block:: console